EnergySystemsModellingLab/MUSE_OS/docs/user_guide/quick-start.rst

     python -m muse XXX/settings.toml

-The models are also available directly in python.
-They can be instanciated and run as
+The additional models available in the "example" subfolder can be instanciated and run as
 follows:

 .. code-block:: Python